DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-09 LD Meeting Notes.md

 ### Play the Game!!!
 - Right now, the game *should be* pretty close to how it will feel in the final product.
+-
-- In this meeting, WE are going to play the game. *Not just me.*
+- In this meeting, WE are going to play the game.
 - I need you guys to get into the habit of playing the game in short bursts so you can get a better feel of how the game plays.